-Afghan women speak of attempts to bring abusers to justice
+Afghan women speak of difficulties in bringing abusers to justice: report

 Afghanistan ratified a landmark legislation on the Elimination of Violence against Women (EVAW) in August 2009 but has since failed to adequately implement it, the rights group said.
 Women’s rights also face an existential threat from a sweeping Taliban advance and the completion of the US troops’ withdrawal.